arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 General Overview of Annotation workflow (three phases):

-- Training: The training phase provides an initial look at sample data that will appear in the project.
+1. Training: The training phase provides an initial look at sample data that will appear in the project.
 This stage will iterate on the ontology and annotation guidelines, so they accurately reflect the project scope and the data available.
 It will provide the annotators with examples, edge cases and practice tasks, and offer feedback to ensure consistent interpretation of labels
-- Validation: During the validation phrase, there is a focus on achieving consistent annotations across annotators.
+2. Validation: During the validation phrase, there is a focus on achieving consistent annotations across annotators.
 Having multiple annotators label the same items, calculate inter-annotator agreement (e.g. Cohen's Kappa, Krippendorff's alpha, etc.) and publish these scores.
 Iterate on guidelines and retrain annotators until agreement meets the predefined threshold.
 The disagreements can be resolved either through consensus meets or supervisor adjudication
-- Gold-standard Annotation: The gold-standard annotation phase produced the gold-standard dataset.
+3. Gold-standard Annotation: The gold-standard annotation phase produced the gold-standard dataset.
 Annotators may work in parallel on different subsets of the data but continue periodic consensus checks and spot audits to ensure ongoing consistency.
 This process should continue building out documentation and corner cases so that the gold standard data remains reproducible.

-<u>3.1 Annotation Guidelines - Template Outline</u>
+_3.1 Annotation Guidelines - Template Outline_

 Here is an example outline for annotation guidelines:

-- An introduction to the problem containing the most important information
+1. An introduction to the problem containing the most important information
-- A description of the possible labels that can be used
+2. A description of the possible labels that can be used
-- Detailed examples with realistic use cases
+3. Detailed examples with realistic use cases
-- Instructions on how to handle ambiguous and edge cases
+4. Instructions on how to handle ambiguous and edge cases
-- Instructions on how to navigate and use the annotation tool (Note that these can be separate from the annotation guidelines if that seems more appropriate)
+5. Instructions on how to navigate and use the annotation tool (Note that these can be separate from the annotation guidelines if that seems more appropriate)

 >Use Case Study: Annotation Guidelines for the "De-identification" project
 >